 - B-41.
 ASA supports proper traceability and stewardship protocols being in place prior to commercialization for biotechnology soybean varieties intended for specific, non-generic uses to, as required or appropriate, prevent their comingling with the bulk commodity soybean market.
 (2021) - B-42.
+ASA supports the use of controlled identity preserved systems for internationally unapproved biotech and specialty varieties.
+The use of these systems should be balanced with continuing to provide customers with the products they desire, as well as supporting the development, production and promotion of biotech crops that are acceptable to domestic and foreign consumers.
+(2025) - B-43.
 ASA supports a clear, predictable federal regulatory pathway for plant biostimulants, which are substances, microorganism or a mixture thereof that, when applied to seeds, plants, the rhizosphere, soil or other growth media, act to support a plant's natural nutrition processes independently of the plant biostimulant's nutrient content.
 The plant biostimulant thereby improves nutrient availability, uptake or use efficiency, tolerance to abiotic stress, and consequent growth, development, quality or yield.
-(2022) - B-43.
-ASA encourages biotechnology and seed companies bringing new soybean biotech products to the market to implement a comprehensive marketplace acceptance strategy at least one year, and preferably two to three years, before the products are commercialized.
+(2022) - B-44.
+ASA supports biotechnology and seed companies bringing new soybean biotech products to the market to implement a comprehensive marketplace acceptance strategy at least one year, and preferably two to three years, before the products are commercialized.
 Such a strategy should include outreach and education to both domestic and foreign buyers, processors, feed millers, food companies, livestock feeders, retailers, consumer groups and the media.
-(2023) - B-44.
-ASA supports the use of controlled identity preserved systems for internationally unapproved biotech and specialty varieties while continuing to provide customers with the products they desire and support the development, production and promotion of biotech crops that are acceptable to domestic and foreign consumers.
-(2024) - B-45.
-ASA opposes producers being held liable for damages resulting from biotechnology-enhanced product use when recommended practices and procedures are followed.
+(2023)

-- B-46.
+- B-45.
+ASA opposes producers being held liable for damages resulting from biotechnology-enhanced product use when recommended practices and procedures are followed. - B-46.
 ASA supports, as is scientifically possible, seed trait developers creating tests that can be used to efficiently detect the presence of a new biotechnology trait before varieties containing that trait enter commerce.
 ASA supports the development of a review process that can result in these tests becoming standardized.
 (2021) - B-47.
 ASA supports private sector efforts to resolve any issues surrounding the deregulation of special use biotech traits through consultations between the trait provider and interested industry sectors, including farmer associations, processors and exporters. - B-48.
 ASA supports production contracts that allow for producers' liability to end when the first purchaser accepts the product. - B-49.
-ASA supports efficient, timely, risk and science-based regulatory policies for products of biotechnology that are based on characteristics of the product itself, and not the method used to produce it.
+ASA supports efficient, timely, risk- and science-based regulatory policies for products of biotechnology that are based on characteristics of the product itself, and not the method used to produce it.
 Undue regulatory burden on products of plant breeding innovation, such as gene edited varieties, may discourage scientific innovation and limit technology adoption by private and public soybean breeders.
 (2021)